cunninghamcodeconsultancy/Beauty-Salon/html5up-spectral (1)/README.txt

   stopgaps (like CSS grid systems).

-- It uses Sass* a lot more intelligently, thanks in part to several new mixins and functions I've been working on (as well as a few by @HugoGiraudel).
+- It uses Sass* a lot more intelligently, thanks in part to several new mixins and functions I've been working on.

   (* = still entirely optional if you prefer vanilla CSS :)